If you intend to explore japan at all, buy a Japan Rail Pass BEFORE you get there. It'll save you $$$$$ on getting around.

 We often stay in business hotels near train stations - the Japanese seem to have these down to a fine art, and can represent amazing value (like $80 per night per room including free wifi and onsen spa and breakfast.)

-Have you got any idea where in Japan you are going to go and when? almost 5 years agoAnswered by Original Nomad
+Have you got any idea where in Japan you are going to go and when? about 5 years agoAnswered by Original Nomad

 Japan is amazing country.
 There is hell lot to do in Japan such as shopping, sightseeing, travelling in super fast train, discotheques, zoos, museums etc.

 You'll learn a lot more about the country if you go off the beaten track a little.
-The big cities are fascinating, but the prefectures on Shikoku are beautiful and proud of tradition - worth checking out. over 4 years agoAnswered by Meg
+The big cities are fascinating, but the prefectures on Shikoku are beautiful and proud of tradition - worth checking out. about 5 years agoAnswered by Meg